bitrise-io/devcenter/docs/bitrise-cli/create-your-own-step.md

 A newly created Step is a 'skeleton': in the `step.yml` file, certain properties are assigned default values and example inputs and outputs are created to show the structure of these.

-Many Step properties are automatically generated - for example, when sharing the Step - while other properties should be set manually if they are required.
+Many step properties are automatically generated - for example, when sharing the Step - while other properties should be set manually if they are required.
 When creating a new Step with the plugin, only the `project_type_tags` property does not get filled with some value by default but of course you can manually modify all properties in the `step.yml` file.

 Step inputs and outputs are also Step properties.
 For more information, see [Step properties](/bitrise-cli/Step-properties), [Step inputs](/bitrise-cli/Step-inputs), [Step outputs](/bitrise-cli/Step-outputs).